changhsinlee/changhsinlee.github.io/_posts/2018-12-03-pyderpuffgirls-ep2.md

 ### Bonus: Write dataframe back to the database

+(Jared Cline suggested adding this section to make the post complete.
+Thanks Jared!)

 Other than writing the result to a file, sometime I want to load the dataframe back to a custom table in the database.
 In this case, I can use the `.to_sql()` method.
 Let's say I have a dataframe called `food`,

 ```py